codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 <script src="https://gist.github.com/codenart/d4f03a947e58fae1b9482c8f4ddd1d75.js">
 </script>

-To size all the links up, we'll use `padding` instead of `width & height` properties.
+To size up all the links, we'll use `padding` instead of `width & height` properties.
 This makes their sizes flexible; So, we don't have to care about if the inner texts are long or short.

 `CSS code:`
 <script src="https://gist.github.com/codenart/86c902d385ec7f3806c30ad3e59e13f9.js">